ClayPulse/Palmos/README.md

 </span>

 # Introduction
-Pulse Editor is an editor designed to develop and create with AI naturally and fluently on cross-platform devices.
+Pulse Editor is a cross-platform tool built to make AI-powered creation and development feel intuitive and seamless.
 # Documentation
-The documentation will be available at https://docs.pulse-ediotr.com (WIP).
+The documentation will be available at https://docs.pulse-ediotr.com.
 You can find documentation repository [here](https://github.com/ClayPulse/docs).

 # Getting Started -- User Guide
 ## Web Client